 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 January 13 • • • •

-January 15 • Announced use of JPY 741.8 billion in reserve funds for FY2020, to increase subsidies for restaurants and bars cutting business hours following the state of emergency. • •
+January 15 • Announced use of JPY 741.8 billion in • •

+reserve funds for FY2020, to increase

+subsidies for restaurants and bars cutting business hours following the state of

+emergency.

-January 28 • Approved the third supplementary budget for FY2020, totaling JPY 19.2 trillion, to strengthen measures to combat the COVID-19 pandemic. • •
+January 28 • Approved the third supplementary budget for FY2020, totaling JPY 19.2 trillion, to • •

+strengthen measures to combat the

+COVID-19 pandemic.

 February 3 • • • •

-February 9 • Approved disbursement of JPY 1.14 trillion from reserve funds for FY2020, mainly to increase subsidies for COVID-19-hit sectors.
-The funding includes JPY 880.2 billion to be given to local municipalities so that they can offer financial aid of up to 60,000 yen per day in state subsidies to restaurants and bars that comply with requests to close early. • •
+February 9 • Approved disbursement of JPY 1.14 trillion • •

+from reserve funds for FY2020, mainly to increase subsidies for COVID-19-hit

+sectors.
+The funding includes JPY 880.2

+billion to be given to local municipalities so

+that they can offer financial aid of up to 60,000 yen per day in state subsidies to

+restaurants and bars that comply with

-February 26 • • • •
+February 26 • requests to close early. • •

+r cordary 20

 March 18 • • • •

-March 19 Decided at a regular Monetary Policy Meeting to keep policy rates where they are; to enhance the policy effectiveness and sustainability of prolonged easing, the BOJ clarified the long-term interest rate target range as 25 basis points around zero percent, scrapping the ETF buying target.
-In addition, the BOJ left some room to deepen negative rates by introducing a new interest scheme to offer incentives to financial institutions. • • •
+March 19 Decided at a regular Monetary Policy • • •

+Meeting to keep policy rates where they

+are; to enhance the policy effectiveness and sustainability of prolonged easing, the

+BOJ clarified the long-term interest rate

+target range as 25 basis points around zero percent, scrapping the ETF buying target.

+In addition, the BOJ left some room to

+deepen negative rates by introducing a new

+interest scheme to offer incentives to financial institutions.

 March 30 • • • •

 April 5 • • • •

 April 12 • • • •

+, prin 12

+l 1 1

 Containment

 Kanagawa, and Saitama), effective through

 February 7, 2021.

 Expanded the state of emergency to

 Osaka, Kyoto, Hyogo, Aichi, Gifu, Tochigi,

 and Fukuoka, making the order effective in

 11 of 47 prefectures.

 •

 -

 •

 • Extended the state of emergency for Tokyo

 and 10 prefectures including Osaka, Aichi

 and Fukuoka by 1 month, to March 7.

 •

 Announced to lift a state of emergency in 6

 prefectures, including Osaka, Hyogo,

 Kyoto, Aichi, Gifu and Fukuoka starting

 March 1, ahead of its scheduled end on

 March 7.

-Announced formal end to the state of amarganay in the Takya ragion on March
+Announced formal end to the state of amergency in the Teluce region on March

 emergency in the Tokyo region on March

 21, 2021 as planned.

 -

 [Tokyo Metropolitan] Announced taking

 court procedures under a recently revised

 law to impose fines on restaurants that fail

 to follow an early closure order issued to

 combat the COVID-19 virus.

 [Osaka, Hyogo and Miyagi prefectures] Adopted stronger, quasi-emergency

 measures against COVID-19, including

 early closures of restaurants and bars,

 effective one month until May 5, 2021.

 [Tokyo, Kyoto and Okinawa prefectures]

 Announced adoption of quasi-emergency

 measures through May 5, 2021 for Kyoto

 and Okinawa, and May 11, 2021 for Tokyo.

-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment April 16 • • • • [Kanagawa, Chiba, Saitama, and Aichi prefectures] Announced adoption of quasi- emergency measures, until May 11, 2021.
-April 23 • • • • • [Tokyo, Osaka, Kyoto and Hyogo] Declared a state of emergency with tougher restrictions such as the closure of establishments that serve alcohol and major commercial facilities including department stores and cinemas, effective April 25-May 11, 2021. • • • • •
+Date Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment April 16 • • • • • [Kanagawa, Chiba, Saitama, and Aichi prefectures] Announced adoption of quasi- emergency measures, until May 11, 2021.
+April 23 • • • • • [Tokyo, Osaka, Kyoto and Hyogo] Declared a state of emergency with tougher restrictions such as the closure of establishments that serve alcohol and major commercial facilities including department stores and cinemas, effective April 25-May 11, 2021.
+May 14 • • • • [Tokyo, Osaka, Kyoto and Hyogo] Declared the extension of a state of emergency until May 31, 2021.
+[Hokkaido, Okayama, and Hiroshima] Declared a state of emergency until May 31, 2021.
+May 17 • • • • • [Gunma, Ishikawa, and Kumamoto] Declared a quasi-emergency until June 13, 2021.
+May 21 • • • • • [Okinawa] Declared a state of emergency effective from May 23-June 20, 2021.
+May 28 • • • • [Tokyo, Osaka, Kyoto, Hyogo, Aichi, Fukuoka, Hokkaido, Okayama and Hiroshima] Declared the extension of a state of emergency until June 20, 2021.
+[Saitama, Chiba, Kanagawa, Gifu and Mie] Declared the extension of a quasi- emergency until June 20, 2021.
+[Gunma, Ishikawa and Kumamoto] Declared the expiry of a quasi-emergency on June 13, 2021, as originally planned. • • • • •